pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 When you first load the admin site, it will look all ugly because, since we're not using the dev server, the admin CSS isn't served automatically.
 We can hack in a quick fix for it now.
 Go to the [Web Tab](https://www.pythonanywhere.com/web_app_setup) and find the **Static Files** section.
 Add a new entry:

   * url `/static/admin/`
-  * path: `/home/yourusername/.virtualenvs/myvirtualenv/lib/python3.6/site-packages/django/contrib/admin/static/admin`
+  * path: `/home/myusername/.virtualenvs/myvirtualenv/lib/python3.6/site-packages/django/contrib/admin/static/admin`

-Substitute *yourusername* with your actual username and *myvirtualenv* with the name of your virtualenv ("django17" in this guide).
+Substitute *myusername* with your actual username and *myvirtualenv* with the name of your virtualenv ("django2" in this guide).
 Hit reload, and visit the admin site again, and it should look pretty.

-Go through the rest of the tutorial, and then, when you get to part 6, static files, below, you'll be able to delete this "hack" just replace it with a "proper" static mapping.
+Go through the rest of the tutorial, and then, when you get to part 6, static files, below, you'll be able to delete this "hack" and replace it with a "proper" static mapping.

-##Part 3 (views and templates)
+## Writing your first Django app, Part 3-4

 This part should all work smoothly.
 When we use PythonAnywhere, we often find ourselves with several tabs open -- one for a Bash console, several tabs for the different files we're editing, and maybe a tab for the web app config.
 See what workflow suits you!

-##Part 4 (forms, generic views)

-No particular instructions here

 ##Part 5 (testing)